 When you're trying to eat healthy, it can be hard to keep track of what you can eat and what you can't, what's unhealthy and what's actually good for you.
-Diets talk about paring down the junk food intake, but also skipping out on foods packed with protein because they might also have high sodium or fat contents.
+Diets talk about paring down the junk food intake, but also skipping out on foods packed with protein because they might have high sodium or fat contents.
 But as it turns out, plenty of the foods people tell you to steer clear of are actually full of things that you need.
-And we're not just talking about how dark chocolate is actually good for your heart or how a glass of wine can up productivity.
+And we're not just talking about how dark chocolate is actually good for your heart or how a glass of wine can boost productivity.

 Is bacon healthy?

 Most people who are trying to be conscious about their health know to stay away from bacon.
-But in reality, it's packed full of protein, not to mention omega-3 fatty acids, which can lower your risk for depression, rheumatoid arthritis, and dementia.
+But in reality, it's packed full of protein, not to mention omega-3 fatty acids that can lower your risk for depression, rheumatoid arthritis, and dementia.
 If you're at higher risk of heart disease, sure, you might want to be careful about how much bacon you eat.
 But pigging out now and then should never be off the table.

 Potatoes can be healthy.

-French fries, baked potatoes, mashed potatoes — you've learned over and over that these are "unhealthy" foods, off limits, no good, etc. But actually, white potatoes come loaded with potassium, fiber, calcium, and vitamins C and B6.
+French fries, baked potatoes, mashed potatoes — you've been told over and over that these are "unhealthy" foods, off limits, no good, etc. But actually, white potatoes come loaded with potassium, fiber, calcium, and vitamins C and B6.
 Those nutrients are typically in the skin, but if you incorporate that into your cooking, you're good to go.

-Red meat is healthy.
+Red meat can be pretty healthy.

 Like bacon, red meat is packed full of protein, and it's got vitamins and minerals your body needs, too, like vitamin D, vitamin B12, iron, and zinc.
 It's also home to linoleic acid, which can help when you're trying to shed fat.
 Yeah, eating red meat every day could be trouble — but eating it once or twice a week can actually be good for you.
 Just make sure you're cutting off the fat and going for leaner portions.